 - Next, tackle your variable costs.
-Variable costs can change from month to month such as groceries, cell phone, credit card bills, entertainment and clothing.
+Variable costs can change from month-to-month such as groceries, cell phones, credit card bills, entertainment, and clothing.

 There are many budgeting Apps that can help you keep track of your budget.
 I prefer to write things down in old-fashioned book form.
 You can pick-up a budgeting planner like this $6.99 one from Amazon that allows you to write down daily, weekly and monthly expenses.